 In partnership with the Committee on Lesbian, Gay, Bisexual, and Transgender History (CLGBTH), an affiliated society of the American Historical Association, Our Family Coalition and Gay-Straight Alliance Network supported the project of putting together recommended revisions to the existing framework.
 You can access the recommendations and learn something new about LGBT history in the 2014 report Making the Framework FAIR .

-This website is created by Our Family Coalition in collaboration with many organizations working towards the implementation of the FAIR Education Act.
+This website is created and managed by Our Family Coalition, in collaboration with the many organizations working towards the implementation of the FAIR Education Act.

 Contact Us with your ideas, questions, or comments.